Condensed aerosol fire suppression: Uses and applications

+Automated fire suppression systems are widely used within the industry to protect large-scale, enclosed facilities and rooms.
+They can leverage hot aerosol agents, with the added benefit of low installation and maintenance costs (long shelf storage, non-pressurized storage and distribution).
+Whether static or portable, hot aerosol extinguishers consist of a thin metal or plastic casing (neither the aerosol-generating compound nor the resulting aerosol needs to be pressurized) and sometimes piping (although usually unnecessary), an initiation device (actuator for the exothermic reaction, either electrical or thermal), some aerosol-forming compound mixed with a reaction component and additives, a solid cooling component and some discharge port(s).

-There are two uses for applying fire extinguishing agents: as a total flooding fire protection system or as a local application fire-suppression system.
+Condensed aerosol-based fire extinguishing systems (CAFES) are widespread among industries and public facilities.
+There are two uses for applying fire extinguishing agents: as a total flooding fire protection system or as a local application fire suppression system.

 To provide total flooding fire suppression, the total quantity of aerosol required to extinguish a fire inside of fixed space must be determined.
 The corresponding number of aerosol devices that would collectively discharge the aerosol quantity required are then mounted, typically on the ceiling or wall.
 Aerosol devices equipped with electric initiators are interconnected and relayed by a fire alarm control panel.
 Because the aerosol devices are self-contained and function as both a storage container and as a nozzle that propels the gas, no distribution network is required to transport or distribute the fire-extinguishing agent from a remote storage location, resulting in floor space savings and transportation efficiency gains.

 Local-application fire suppression is typically applied by a handheld portable device tossed directly toward the fire.
 Unlike streaming portable fire extinguishing units, the operators are not required to place themselves at risk by approaching the fire while applying the extinguishing agent directly at the flames.
-The portable condensed aerosol device is typically designed to disperse aerosol in a 360° spray pattern, forming a large aerosol cloud around the vicinity of the fire.
+The portable condensed aerosol device is typically designed to disperse aerosol in a 360° spray cone, forming a large aerosol cloud around the vicinity of the fire.
 The aerosol immediately reduces the flames as its particles approach the fire and generate flame-neutralizing potassium radicals.

 The flames are suppressed as long as the aerosol retains sufficient density.
 If the aerosol fails to achieve sufficient density to extinguish the fire, it still suppresses the fire, which retains significantly lower heat.
 This offers firefighters, for instance, a tool to bring down flames to a manageable heat level and reduce room temperatures while the hose team enters the burning area.
 As another example, first responders can deploy condensed aerosols within an enclosed area to suppress fires while evacuating occupants to safety.

-Condensed aerosol systems are suitable for special hazards applications as replacements for Halon 1301 systems and high-pressure carbon dioxide systems.
+Condensed aerosol systems are suitable for special hazard applications as replacements for Halon 1301 systems and high-pressure carbon dioxide systems.
 Aerosol systems can also be used as alternatives to clean agent gaseous suppressants or water-mist systems.